Chen Yun: Early life

 Chen was born in Qingpu, Jiangsu (now part of Shanghai) in 1905.
-Chen was typesetter for the famous Commercial Press of Shanghai, which printed revolutionary books and even Protestant Bibles.
-He played a prominent role as a younger organizer in the labor movement during the early and mid-1920s, joining the Chinese Communist Party (CCP) in 1924.
+Chen was a typesetter for the famous Commercial Press of Shanghai, which printed revolutionary books and even Protestant Bibles.
+He played a prominent role as a younger organizer in the labor movement during the early and mid-1920s.
+Chen joined the Chinese Communist Party (CCP) in 1925.
 Following the May Thirtieth Movement of 1925, Chen was an important organizer under Zhou Enlai and Liu Shaoqi.
 For a time, Zhou and Yun resided at a Church of Christ in Changting which was the site of a revolutionary committee.
 After Chiang Kai-shek turned against the CCP in 1927, Chen fled to his hometown, but soon returned to Shanghai and secretly continued his work as a labor unionist.

 Chen was one of the few Communist Party organizers from an urban working-class background; he worked underground as a union organizer in the late 1920s, participated in the Long March, and served on the Central Committee from 1931 to 1987.
+He became a member of the Politburo Standing Committee in 1933.
 He was active throughout his career in the field of economics, despite receiving no formal education after elementary school.